Physical therapy marketing is an essential part of running a successful physical therapy practice.

 Key Takeaways

-With these 10 strategies, you now have the makings of a great physical therapy marketing strategy underway.
+With these strategies, you now have the makings of a great physical therapy marketing plan underway.

 Just remember:

-• Stay up to date on the technology.
-Create a website, get on social media, and use email marketing.
+- Stay up to date on the technology.
+Create a website, optimize your local SEO, and get on social media.

-• Don’t forget about traditional marketing and make sure to keep stock of plenty of promotional items so you’re always ready.
+- Don't forget about traditional marketing and make sure to keep stock of promotional items.